asem187/build-odoo-bot/README.md

 to `/ws/voice`.
 The service uses OpenAI's Whisper API to transcribe the audio before passing it to the chatbot.

+The WebSocket endpoint optionally streams responses token by token.
+Set the `X-Stream: 1` header when opening the WebSocket connection to receive partial messages before the final JSON payload.

 ### Running Tests
 The project includes a small test suite.
 After installing requirements run:
 ```bash